paulgoetze/asdfg/README.md

 $ asdfg config open
 ```

 The YAML config is by default stored in `~/.asdfg/config.yaml`.
+You can customise the config path with the `--config` or `-c` option.

 Add the asdf packages you want to install with their respective versions here, e.g.: